MisaelKelviny/Factory_Design_Pattern_JAVA/README.md

 	}
 }
 ```
-From now on, we created our object factory, which knows exactly which class to instate.
+From now, we created our object factory, which knows exactly which class to instantiate.
 ```java
 public class PolygonFactory {
     public static Polygon getPolygon(int numberOfSides) {